 We need to start recognizing quality schools in socioeconomically diverse neighborhoods.
 The major real estate search portals should be including equitable school scores so that parents have more information at their fingertips.
 Parents put a lot of stock in the school scores displayed on real estate search engines.
 By including more equitable school rankings, parents will have an opportunity to uncover schools they would have otherwise overlooked, and increase their quality of life as a result.

 Our Algorithm: Quantifying the Relationship Between Parent Income and Test Performance

-The trendline is used to calculate the average or expected test score (given the parent income profile) at every school.
-Schools are then scored by the extent to which their actual scores have a departure from the trendline.
-Schools that are on the trendline get roughly a C grade, and if they are above, the grade moves up.
-Similarly, if the school’s actual score is below the trendline, their score moves down.
+Our algorithm predicts the average or expected test score (given the parent income profile) at every school in each US State.
+Schools are then scored by the extent to which their actual scores have a departure from the predicted average score.
+Schools that are at the expected score get roughly a 6/10 rating, and if they are above, their score moves up.
+Similarly, if the school’s actual score is significantly below the predicted average, their score moves down.

 SchoolSparrow’s ranking system controls for parent income, providing a more equitable view of student performance on standardized test scores.

 We have not applied our rating system to every school district in the US (yet), but we’ve analyzed schools in 24 of the largest markets representing approximately 30,000 schools.
+UPDATE: in early June 2021, SchoolSparrow launched their rating system for all public schools in the US.
 And in those 24 markets, we have released our top Out-Performing schools.
 Out-Performers rank highly on our system, but have a low rating on other ranking sites and associated real estate search engines.

 The response to our Out-Performer posts has been overwhelmingly positive, with educators across the country expressing thanks and gratitude for the recognition that their school IS a great school (something they already knew), despite the low ranking on America’s defacto rating system: GreatSchools.org.